 - Do not sew into the seam allowance.

-1. Prepare pattern for your hexagon template by printing two copies of the pattern.
+1. Prepare pattern for your hexagon template by printing two copies of pattern.

-Place one copy of the pattern with your other notes for reference or in your binder.
-Use it as reference first.
-Rough cut the hexagon pattern out of the other sheet.
+Place one copy of the pattern in your binder, but you can use it as reference first.
+Rough cut the hexagon pattern out of the other pattern.

-Nota bene: Sometimes the seam allowance doesn’t print out, so you may need to add 1/4″ seam allowance to the pattern before rough cutting.
+Nota bene: Sometimes the seam allowance don’t print out, so you may need to add 1/4″ seam allowance to the pattern before rough cutting.

 Fine cut the paper pattern you have adhered to the template plastic so you have an accurate template.

 Gather your fabric and press it all.
-You can rough cut some pieces and press it with Mary Ellen’s Best Press to help keep the bias from stretching.
-The MEBP won’t prevent the bias from stretching, but it will add a bit of stiffness and help.
+You can rough cut some pieces and press it with Mary Ellen’s Best Press to help deal with the bias.

 Place your template face down on the wrong side of the fabric and trace carefully around your template directly on to the fabric.